 The eight-day, spring-driven triple-fusee brass movement consists of going and striking trains with trip repeat.
 The going train has verge escapement and a short pendulum.
 The striking train indicates the hours fully on a bell, followed by one of several tunes on eight bells with eight hammers.
 This can be repeated at all times by pulling a chord to the side of the clock.
 The backplate has a border engraving and is engraved with the maker’s name: Hynam, Horloger de la Cour à St. Petersburg.

 The circular enamel dial has a chapter ring with black Roman hour numerals, five-minute and minute divisions.
-There is a date aperture in the matted centre above the VI.
 The time is indicated by a pair of pierced gilt-brass hands.
 The maker has signed the dial Hynam, Horloger de la Cour à St. Petersburg.
 The dial is protected by a glazed door with a convex glass set in a gilt-brass bezel.